 We all got another example of what suicide in men looks like with the death of Robin Williams.
-One of the unfortunate things about his death and the depression that caused it is that they really aren’t that uncommon.
+One of the unfortunate things about his death, and that of other men, and the depression in them that causes it, is that they really aren’t that uncommon.

 He ended up in the emergency room with his blood alcohol content over 5x the legal limit (+.40), his liver and kidneys shutting down, and doctors saying he could die.